Stay in touch

 All of these businesses have highly defensive business models, with demonstrated resilience to economic cycles and high cash flow conversion, as well as strong growth drivers and clear value creation plans.
 Additionally, the two ICG co-investments feature a combination of subordinated debt and equity investments giving an element of structural downside protection.
 On a blended basis these investments are targeting returns in line with our usual equity investments, but the subordinated debt element significantly reduces the overall risk.
 This is a feature of the vast majority of our investments with both the ICG Europe and ICG Asia Pacific strategies.

-We completed four new third party fund commitments and committed to two ICG managed funds resulting in a total of £102m of new primary fund commitments in the six months.
-Of the four new third party fund commitments, two are to European managers we have invested with for many years (Graphite Capital (£30m) and Bain Capital Europe (€8m)), and two are new to the Portfolio (The Jordan Company and Tailwind Capital).
+We completed five new third party fund commitments and committed to two ICG managed funds resulting in a total of £109m of new primary fund commitments in the nine months.
+Of the five new third party fund commitments, two are to European managers we have invested with for many years (Graphite Capital (£30m) and Bain Capital Europe (€8m)), and three are new to the Portfolio (The Jordan Company, Tailwind Capital and Five Arrows).

 The commitment to Graphite IX continues our strong relationship with our former manager, Graphite Capital.
 The fund builds on Graphite’s more than 30 year successful track record of investing in mid-market buyouts in the UK, and held a final close at £470m which was in line with both its target and the predecessor fund.